 There are a few different definitions of “base metal”.
 In mining and economics, the base metals are the metals that don’t fall into any of the other categories like copper, lead, zinc, and nickel.

 Ferrous metals means that the metal contains iron.
-Non-ferrous metals are generally more expensive, because they are lower weight, more conductive, non-magnetic, and resistance to corrosion.
+Non-ferrous metals are generally more expensive, because they are lower weight, more conductive, non-magnetic, and resistant to corrosion.
 Non-ferrous metals include aluminum, copper, lead, nickel, tin, and zinc.

-Noble metals are famous for being resistant to corrosion and oxidation, unlike the base metals.
+Noble metals are famous for being resistant to corrosion and oxidation, unlike base metals.
 They’re usually rare or precious metals.
 Scientists don’t agree about the exact categorization of every element on the periodic table, but the most commonly agreed on metals that fall under the “noble” category are gold, silver, ruthenium, rhodium, palladium, osmium, iridium, and platinum.
 Although some precious metals are noble metals, and noble metals are often expensive because of their varied uses (in art, high technology, jewelry), the terms “noble metal” and “precious metal” are not synonymous.

 Precious metals are rare elements that are naturally occurring in the earth’s crust.
 The most famous are gold and silver, but other precious metals include ruthenium, rhodium, palladium, osmium, iridium, and platinum.
 Despite being the Earth’s 3rd most common element, and most abundant metal – aluminum was actually considered to be a precious metal for some time.
 That’s because it was difficult to reliably extract it from its various ores.

 Some of Napoleon III’s most important guests were given aluminum cutlery, while the more lowly visitors had to eat with meager silver utensils.
 The price dropped significantly after 1882 and the invention of new processes for commercial electric generation made extracting aluminum significantly easier.